Vincenzo0709/HLS_accel_matmul/README.md

 # Vitis HLS dot product
 This repository automates IP building for Vitis HLS dot product component.
 You can clone all git repository or copy only fetch_sources.sh.
+It is all arranged to be UninaSoC directories-compliant.

 ### Hardware build
 To compile HLS and package the IP: